alexpolonsky/doswah.com/_posts/2016-01-24-broncos-on-to-50.md

 <figure>
 	<img src="/images/onto50/confetti.png">
 </figure>
 Orange, blue, and white confetti filled the sky.
-I was a mile high - feeling on top the world.
-To be part of something so magical, so pleasing justified making this journey.
-Pat Bowlen, Broncos owner stepped down from CEO because he was underoing symptoms of Alzheimer's disease.
+I was feeling a mile high.
+Literally too (the stadium is 5280 feet above sea level).
+To be part of something so magical justified making this journey.
+Pat Bowlen, Broncos owner, stepped down from CEO duties this year because he was underoing symptoms of Alzheimer's disease.
 As his wife Annabel accepted the Lamar Hunt trophy, she glared up at the stands, then at the players and shouts "Let's get it done for Pat and Go Broncos!"
 <figure>
 	<img src="/images/onto50/forpat.png">
 </figure>